ASFHyP3/hyp3-metadata-templates/GAMMA/RTC/README_RTC_GAMMA.txt

 -------------
 ## 8. Shapefile

-The shapefile (comprised of the four files tagged with _shape) contains polygons indicating the full raster extent (including padding), as well as the extent of actual data (pixels with values other than NoData).
+The shapefile (comprised of the four files tagged with _shape) contains a polygon indicating the extent of actual data (pixels with values other than NoData).

 -------------
 ## 9. Log file